JBlackburn94/weatherApp/README.md

 Google Chrome Lighthouse was used to score the performance and accesibility of this site.

 The code was also ran through JSLint showing no important errors.

+I also ran manual tests on this project and worked towards fixing any errors I found.
+The main problem I found was upon entering an incorrect location name or a spelling mistake, an error 404 would be present in the console.
+I fixed this by implementing error handling, using a catch statement to alert the user when they're search returned no data, the alert will then ask them to reset, check again and finally check their spelling.

 | User Story                                                                                              | User Case                                                                                                                                                      | Pass/Fail |     |     |
 | ------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- | --- | --- |